aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/fontsavingargs/_index.md

 ### Remarks

-When Aspose.Words saves a document to HTML or related formats and [`ExportFontResources`](../htmlsaveoptions/exportfontresources) is set to true, it saves each font subject for export into a separate file.
+When Aspose.Words saves a document to HTML or related formats and [`ExportFontResources`](../htmlsaveoptions/exportfontresources) is set to **true**, it saves each font subject for export into a separate file.

 [`FontSavingArgs`](../fontsavingargs) controls whether particular font resource should be exported and how.